laanwj/laanwj.github.io/_posts/2016-08-28-feintcloud.md

 encountered this project in one of the Snowden documents?
 It vaguely rings familiar.

+<i>Edit 2016-09-04</i>: it looks like BBANJO (BANANABANJO?) in the BANANAGLEE framework is
+also a beaconing module, and various versions are available in the dump (`Firewall/BANANAGLEE/*/Install/LP/Modules/PIX/BBANJO-*`).
+May be interesting to reverse-engineer to get more insight.
+Could be fairly straightforward as local symbols such as `obfuscate_payload1` are still present.

 <small>Note: I'm continuing work on reverse-engineering the BLATSTING rootkit
 and reporting [here](https://gist.github.com/laanwj/9e5e404266a8956beabde522f97c421b).</small>